CrewAakash/aoai-apim-policies/README.md

+> [!CAUTION]
+> This repo isn't being maintained anymore.
+Switch to this repo https://github.com/Azure-Samples/apim-genai-gateway-toolkit for the latest policies and developments

 # Azure OpenAI APIM Policies

 The repository includes a collection of Azure API Management (APIM) policy samples aiming for improving interactions with Azure OpenAI Service.